Estimating infectious disease in UK asylum seekers and refugees: a systematic review of prevalence studies

 The prevalence of TB ranged from 1.33 to 10.42 per 1000 (three studies).
 The prevalence of Hepatitis B ranged from 57 to 118 per 1000 (three studies).
 The prevalence rate for HIV of 38.19 per 1000 (one study).
 It was not possible to estimate a single prevalence figure for each disease due to the heterogeneity of the included studies.
 Studies varied considerably in their sampling frame, study design, sample size, measurement of outcomes and follow-up.
 High quality studies are required to improve the validity of prevalence findings and generalizability to comparable asylum seeker and refugee populations.

-Adults, Both sexes, Camp Coordination and Camp Management (CCCM), Conflict, Displaced population, Extreme violence, Health, HIV and sexually transmitted infections, Infections and infectious diseases (all), Population displacement, Respiratory infections, Vaccine-preventable infections, Viral fevers
+Adults, Both sexes (for groups of both male and female persons), Camp Coordination and Camp Management (CCCM), Conflict, Displaced population, Extreme violence/Accidents, Health, HIV and sexually transmitted infections, Infections and infectious diseases (all), Population displacement, Respiratory conditions, Vaccine-preventable infections, Viral fevers/VHF